Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/2-character.md

 Air invoking Water.
 Water banishing Air.
 His favorite opponent is the Witch.

-## C Class: Assasin
+## C Class: Assassin

-Assasin's element is Fire.
+Assassin's element is Fire.

 Assassin is a character who has a knack for finishing opponents with just one attack, but his defense is quite weak.
 The speed of the attack is an advantage, this makes the opponent unable to defend, so it is easily destroyed.
 His target is the character in the last row.